Ltotheois/Pyckett/README.md

 fin_cat_df, fin_lin_df = pyckett.finalize(cat_df, lin_df, qn_tdict, qn)
 ```

-## Find candidates for double-resonance measurement
+## Find candidates for double-resonance measurements

 This function finds possible transition arrangements for double-resonance measurements.
 Input two cat dataframes with the transitions that are in the range of your probe and pump source.